kuninethan95/dsc-phase-1-project/README.md

 - Long movies have the highest median
 - Long movies have the largest distributional spread
 - Short and medium length movies have similar distributions

-- Overall, the analysis suggests that 'long' movies generate higher revenues than 'short' and 'medium' lenght movies
+- Overall, the analysis supports that 'long' movies generate higher revenues than 'short' and 'medium' lenght movies

 ### *Visualization B: Linear regression plot to illustrate how runtime impacts revenue*